-This information will help you get a feel for living in Melbourne, how to arrange accommodation, how much money you will need to support yourself (and any dependants), and where you can go to socialize and make friends.
+This information will help you get a feel for living in Melbourne, how to arrange accommodation, how much money you will need to support yourself (and any dependants), and where you can go to socialise and make friends.

 More information about studying in Australia is available from the Australian Government’s Study in Australia website: